MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 At least, as much obscurity as a player with two second-place MVP finishes and four straight All-Star appearances to his credit can.

-On top of his more prototypical middle-of-the-order qualities, Goldschmidt also swiped 32 bases last season and he has 13 thefts already this year, furthering his offensive value.
+On top of his more prototypical middle-of-the-order qualities, Goldschmidt also swiped 32 bases last season, and he has 13 thefts already this year, furthering his offensive value.

 He's also a standout defender who would be a perennial Gold Glove threat if he didn't share a league with Anthony Rizzo.

-Simply put, he's one of the most complete players in the game today and he's taken over as baseball's best first baseman.
+Simply put, he's one of the most complete players in the game today and has taken over as baseball's best first baseman.

-Standard stats and WAR totals courtesy of Baseball-Reference.
+Standard stats and WAR totals courtesy of Baseball-Reference and current through June 27.
 Other advanced stats (DRS, UZR/150, BABIP, etc.) courtesy of FanGraphs.